OmarThinks/OmarThinks/README.md

 ## What am I doing now?
-I am applying for jobs.
+I am applying for React Native jobs.
 And I am adding more skills.
-I am studying React Native.
+I am studying React Native Paper, then I am planning to build a project and call it "Cantiin React Native".